Federal Contracting24 min read

 VA Medical Centers

-Texas has major VA medical centers in Dallas, Houston, San Antonio, Temple, El Paso, and other locations.
+Texas has major VA medical centers in Dallas, Houston, San Antonio, Temple, El Paso, Amarillo, and other locations, serving over 1.7 million veterans.
 These facilities operate 24/7 and require repair work that minimizes disruption to patient care.
-Common projects include parking garage restoration, building envelope repair, foundation stabilization, and structural strengthening to support new medical equipment loads.
+VA concrete repair projects must comply with Infection Control Risk Assessment (ICRA) protocols when work is performed in or adjacent to occupied medical areas.
+Common projects include:

 Military Installations